 MACHINE LEARNING CURATION

-For this series of original paintings, I have been painting abstract compositions by hand.
-I am researching machine learning as a technology to curate and classify painting compositions.
-I use machine learning software I wrote & supervise to extract shapes from my existing abstract paintings, create new compositions and then suggest which ones I will like most.
-I’ve digitally created over 40,000 compositions that the software aids me in ranking & suggesting my preferred compositions.
-I have testing different classification processes while developing new software including: Linear Regression, Random Forests, Decision Trees, K-Means clusters, and TensorFlow.
-Although I am using machine learning, the most facinating aspect of the project for me is how much I am learning about subjective preferences and abstract composition.
+This series of paintings is my first use of machine learning as a technology to curate and classify painting compositions.
+I use machine learning software to supervise to extract shapes from my existing abstract paintings, automate creating new compositions and then curate which ones I will like most.
+This software has created over 40,000 compositions to process.
+I have been testing different classification processes while developing new ways of processing the paintings including: Linear Regression, Random Forests, Decision Trees, K-Means clusters, and TensorFlow.
+Although I am using machine learning, the most fascinating aspect of the project for me is how much I am learning about my personal subjective preferences and abstract composition.

 It has also been interesting documenting the learning process through the act of painting.
 Painting is seen as a valuable, resource intensive process, while software development is quick.
 I am spending resources painting results of instantaneous calculations that are in development.

-The paintings are titled based on Google’s untrained TensorFlow Inception model.
+The paintings are titled based on Google’s untrained TensorFlow Inception Classification model.
 Untrained means it is downloaded from Google and that I have not trained the model for my specific task.
 Their model classifies images to objects, so the software suggest what the abstract painting is.
 It is interesting to take a second look at abstract art and consider how its been seen by the code.
-For example, hockey puck, bird house, sweet potatoe, bullet proof vest are only some of the objects it has found in the paintings.
+For example, hockey puck, bird house, sweet potato, bulletproof vest are only some of the objects it has found in the paintings.